Tips for USB pen drives

 Windows NT4 got no USB support by Microsoft - we shall buy a new system from time to time...
 Other vendors help:

-Encrypt an USB drive
+Encrypt a USB drive |

 All encryption solutions which work thru an encrypted drive with drive letter have on thing in common: Administrator privileges are required, at least once to install the ecryption software.
 This is a problem on foreign computers.